 The 136-foot Wild Goose, the dearly cherished yacht of John Wayne, is now on the National Register of Historic Places.

 In late July, the U.S. Department of the Interior approved the nomination, which had previously been certified by the California Office of Historic Preservation.
-Wild Goose was deemed eligible for entry into the National Register because of her association with Wayne.
+Wild Goose became eligible for entry into the National Register because of her association with Wayne.
 The documents submitted and approved cite him as “one of the most iconic actors in the history of cinema” and the yacht “as an expression of John Wayne’s personality and outsized image.”

 Wayne enjoyed time aboard the all-wood megayacht from 1962 until two months prior to his death in 1979.
 Wild Goose was actually a converted minesweeper, originally built in 1943 in Seattle as YMS-328 for the U.S. Navy.
 She was decommissioned from military use in 1946, her three on-deck guns removed in the process.
 Harold Jones, the owner of the Vancouver Tug and Barge Company, purchased the vessel in 1948 and converted her for private use, christening her La Beverie.
 In the late 1950s, Max Wyman, a Seattle-area lumber tycoon, acquired her, gracing her with the name Wild Goose II, which was reportedly inspired by a run-down sailboat owned by his chef.

-Wayne’s children, captains, and crewmembers all have given interviews over the years attesting to how Wayne thoroughly enjoyed family time on Wild Goose.
+Wayne’s children, captains, and crewmembers all have given interviews attesting to how Wayne thoroughly enjoyed family time on Wild Goose.
 The kids waterskied off the California coast, and they took family trips up the U.S. West Coast.
 Wild Goose even ventured to Europe with Wayne aboard shortly after he purchased her, so that he could film Circus World.
 But she became particularly important to him after his lung-cancer diagnosis in 1964.
 Wayne moved to the coast, directly across the street from Wild Goose’s berth, in 1965.

 Wild Goose still cruises in California, hosting day trips under the operation of Hornblower Cruises & Events.